SoftUni-Internal/interactive-content/EN/08-Design-Patterns/01-Design-patterns.md

 - Divide and conquer

-Let's see the Elements of our design patterns:
+Design patterns consist of **four** elements:

-- Pattern name that increases the **vocabulary** of developers
+- Pattern name - concise and descriptive

-- Problem - Intent, context, and when to apply
+- Problem - intent, context, and when to apply

-- Solution - Abstract code, or template idea to solve our problems
+- Solution - abstract code, or a template of an idea to solve our problems

-- Consequences - **Results** and trade-offs
+- Consequences - **results** and tradeoffs

 [/slide]